Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

-  iff my spy is in your territory my spy becomes your avatar iff my spy is on the border between our territories quantum chess; iff there are more avatars in your territory, than my territory
+  iff my spy is in your territory my spy becomes your avatar iff my spy is on the border between our territories continue; iff the border is full
+    s/your yps/my spy/
+   quantum chess; iff there are more avatars in your territory, than my territory
     gates(chords|kills|promotions|..) change states, /ities/,.. magic chess; iff there are more of your avatars in my territory, than my own avatars